orkaasool/BetterHorse/README.md

 + Stamina Bar: See the Stamina Consumption at realtime
 + Size: Size related genetic traits

-#Commands
+# Commands
-/staminabar <Player>
+/staminabar Player
-Enable or Disable the Ability for Player to see StaminaBar
+to Enable or Disable the Ability for Player to see StaminaBar